Holding On or Giving In

 1. Lead with “Why”: Never say “No” without context.
 Reframe the discussion from personal opinion to business outcome.

 2. Use Data as Your Shield: Reference market research, A/B test results, case studies, or even general psychology principles.
-Your rationale should be “Based on X, Y is a better option.”
+Your rationale should be “Based on X results, Y is a better option.”

 • Example: When a client asks for a tiny Call-to-Action (CTA) button, cite Fitts’s Law (larger buttons are easier to access) or internal data showing an increase in click-through rate (CTR) with a larger button.